Year Joined: 2010 | Membership: Full Member

 Summary of UHC Journey

-Rozita Halina Tun Hussein
+Dr. Rozita Halina binti Tun Hussein

-Senior Deputy Director, Planning Division, Ministry of….
+Director, Planning Division, Ministry of Health Malaysia

 Malaysia is one of the founding members of the JLN.
 Members of the Malaysian delegation contributed to the following knowledge products: